t-dillon/tdoku/docs/sudoku.md

 ## Getting Vectorized

-In the interest of speed we'll set aside the strongly connected components and focus exclusively on how to represent our numerical clauses and triads in a way the supports efficient inference.
+In the interest of speed we'll set aside the strongly connected components and focus exclusively on how to represent our cardinality constraints and triads in a way the supports efficient inference.
 In fact, we've already had a preview of how this can be done in the diagram above that depicts our propositional variables and their co-occurrence in clauses.